-Acutely aware of the sensitive nature of the biometric information that is the cornerstone of the technologies described above, amici's members dedicate significant time, energy, and resources to compliance and to the careful collection, use, storage, and destruction of any biometric data.
-Despite their best efforts, because of conflicting interpretations of BIPA's requirements or innocent transgressions, good-faith businesses could be deemed to have committed technical violations and be subject to substantial aggregate damages.
-This is not hypothetical.
-This reflects the actual experiences of a number of businesses-including companies based in Illinois and those doing business in the state-in the current BIPA litigation environment.
-Application of the per scan theory of liability exponentially exacerbates that risk.
+Acutely aware of the sensitive nature of the biometric information that is the cornerstone of the technologies described above, amici's members dedicate significant time, energy, and resources to compliance and the careful collection, use, storage, and destruction of any biometric information.
+Despite these best efforts, because of conflicting interpretations of BIPA's requirements or an innocent transgression, a company could be deemed to have committed a technical violation.
+Companies are immediately at risk of punitive class action litigation and the accompanying aggregate damages exposure.
+The district court's expansive interpretation of BIPA exacerbates that risk and makes it exponential.

 As a result, companies concerned about potential litigation exposure for innocent mistakes could decide not to use these tools, or national and large regional companies like amici's members could choose to carve out their Illinois operations from a technology system roll out.
 Both scenarios would hurt employees and companies.
-Employees would be forced to use less efficient or secure technology, resulting in longer task time and reduced productivity.
-Employees in the same position or department but located in different states (e.g., Illinois and Indiana) would have to use different systems-one using biometric technology and the other not-creating operational inefficiencies.
-Additionally, companies would have the additional administrative burdens and costs of two separate systems, processes, procedures, training, compliance tracking, and reporting.
+Employees would be forced to use less efficient or secure technology,